Tony Maserati: New York hip hop and R&B

 Maserati went to work in New York City at Sigma Sound Studios where he assisted Glenn Rosenstein.
 Rosenstein introduced him to Full Force, who helped Maserati learn to arrange and mix.
 While at Sigma Sound he worked with Whitney Houston and James Brown, and was able to mix his first song, Samantha Fox's "Naughty Girls (Need Love Too)".
 He credits much of the musical sound he developed on his work at Berklee and the influence of Full Force.

 In 1989, Maserati went independent, specializing in mixing, setting him apart at the time since most musical engineers focused on production.
 During his time at Sigma Sound, Maserati had befriended studio managers around the city, and he contacted them requesting work on R&B and Hip-Hop.
 While most mixers worked on rock, Maserati claims he focused on R&B and Hip-Hop because it “was the only place where innovation was happening.”

-Maserati was introduced to Puff Daddy in the early 1990s through the producer Devante Swing.
-Puff Daddy brought Maserati into Bad Boy Records and, Maserati claims, Puff Daddy "locked me down" for the following six years.
-As a result, Maserati worked with every major New York R&B and hip-hop artist of the 1990s, including mixing albums for Busta Rhymes, Mary J. Blige, The Notorious B.I.G., Faith Evans, and Queen Latifah.
+In the 1990s, Maserati was introduced to many major New York R&B and hip-hop artists and mixed albums for Busta Rhymes, Mary J. Blige, The Notorious B.I.G., Faith Evans, and Queen Latifah among others.
 Maserati regards these years as very collaborative, and he allowed the various artists to work with his analogue equipment to help develop their desired sound.
 According to Mix magazine, Maserati provided the definitive sound of New York hip-hop in the form of heavy bass lines while also providing high fidelity sounds on the other end of the scale.
 According to Sound on Sound, the result was a "huge low end and a smooth, velvety high," and which Mix labelled an "outhouse on the bottom, penthouse on the top".